particuleio/website/content/blog/kubernetes-ingress.en.md

 ```

-We'are using experimental Træfɪk image because it includes the latest commits for Kubernetes and also for the HTTP Auth basic and digest that have not yet been merged into stable.
+We are using experimental Træfɪk image because it includes the latest commits for Kubernetes and also for the HTTP Auth basic and digest that have not yet been merged into stable.
 To store Let's Encrypt certificates, we need to use a volume otherwise they will be regenerated every time the pod reboots.
 Let's encrypt has a 20 certificates per week rate limit so be careful :)

 I'm using an *HostPath* for the demo but you can use whatever volume type suits your configuration.